microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

 1. Assign permissions to Key Vault

-    Lastly, assign yourself access to the Key Vault so you can create secrets:
+    Assign yourself access to the Key Vault so you can create secrets:

     ```shell
     az ad signed-in-user show --query userPrincipalName -o tsv